If you flipped through our most recent holiday issues (or scrolled through our

 4. Organic Accents

-Spruce up gifts by enhancing them with green clippings for a winsome dose of nature.
+gifts by enhancing them with green clippings for a winsome dose of nature.
 Simply tuck individual sprigs, dried flowers or leaves underneath the ribbon of each present, switching up varieties as you go!

-Consider placing small succulent versions of your holiday tree around the house for an understated hit of charm.
+small succulent versions of your holiday tree around the house for an understated hit of charm.
 Make a tapered form out of wire mesh, fill with damp sphagnum moss, then add individual succulents, being sure to secure the plants with long pins.
 Place these “mini trees” in decorative bowls or vessels, and set atop a mantel or on your holiday table.

 6. Green Lantern